dominikhei/eartquake-streaming/readme.md

 *This is a detailed visual representation of the Kafka and logging setup:*
 ![](./.images/ec2_services.png)

+In a production environment, one would also seperate consumer / producers one level further and place them on different instances.

 __Logging__

 I chose to seperate the streaming backend and logging microservice on different Ec2-Instances.
 Since I am using the private IP-adress to send logs and both instances are within the same availability zone, __data transfer is free__.